ProdioDesignWorks/contract_manager_module_prodio/README.md

  	You can convert a template into contract by providing the actual values of custom fields added inside the template.
 So in this function you have to pass all the personalized fields created with their actual values which you want to see with respect to particular receiver.
  	The contract can also contrain multiple templates init.
  	You just have to the required template Ids in the array.
+ 	Note:
+ 	1. There is "metaData" Object key in the request payload.
+ 	2. In this you can send any custom information about your business which you want to get in return while webhook

 ### Payload